Getting to Know Negative: Negative People with a lot of emotion

 Although the group began with just three members, it’s currently formed by Jonne Aaron (vocals), Antti Anatomy (bass), Jay Slammer (drums), Larry Love (guitar) and Mr. Snack (keyboards).

-7 pm on January 23rd, before the door of the Sala Ritmo y Compas people already waited to enter.
+At 7 pm on January 23rd, before the door of the Sala Ritmo y Compas people already waited to enter.
 Within the venue, the group prepared the stage and relaxed before the concert: Jay and Larry tested their instruments, Snack went from one place to another arranging skeletons and eating and Antti, with no shoes, read a book in the corner of a couch in the dressing room.
 Meanwhile Jonne, visibly tired, sat with us and answered our questions with a smile and a lot of kindness.

 Question: How was the Barcelona show?